 At Dumela Lodge, where we’re based, we hear lions and hyenas every night.
 Elephants rumbling, that’s just normal, you’re in the wilds of Africa.
 But you’re still in South Africa, which many who’ve traveled the rest of Africa, call it ‘Africa-lite’, so wifi and many other western luxuries are available to you at the lodge.

 Every single person who lives in this community is involved in some sort of conservation work, we don’t just talk about it, we actually do it and it’s incredible to see how far we’ve come in that.
 I am very proud of where we live.
-I am honored to be a part of African Impact and I implore every one of you to join us, you won’t regret it.
+I am honored to be a part of this incredible program and I implore every one of you to join us, you won’t regret it.
 I look forward to meeting you soon.